joar/deproulette/README.rst

 to spice up your deployments?

 With deproulette, you get what you wish for approximately none of the times.
-This imprecision is achieved through creative use of the python package distribution framework.
+This imprecision is achieved through "creative" use of the python package distribution framework.

 --------------------------------------------------------------------------------